bryanhughes/proto-crudl/README.md

 I would recommend that you build the example project and then review the generated code for `test_schema_user_db.erl` to get a better understanding.

+## Updating foreign key values
+`proto-crudl` generates all the Create, Read, Update, Delete, and List/Lookup functions based on the table schema while supporting several key features.
+It is important to note that guards are needed to keep from accidentally updating foreign key relationships, to this end, the `update` function does not include any foreign key fields, rather, it generates specific update functions for the foreign key.

 ## The special version column
 The proto_crudl framework implements all the necessary code to support handling stale changes to a record with a version column.